History and Timeline of the Freedom to Marry in the United States

 December 18, 2009: District of Columbia Mayor Adrian Fenty signs a freedom to marry bill into law after it passes by a large majority of City Council members.
 The law takes effect on March 3, 2010.

 July 8, 2010: U.S. District Court Judge Joseph Tauro rules in Gill v.
-Office of Personnel Management and Commonwealth of Massachusetts v.
-United States Department of Health and Human Services that DOMA's Section 3, which restricts marriage to different-sex couples, is unconstitutional.
+Office of Personnel Management (a case brought by Gay & Lesbian Advocates & Defenders) and Commonwealth of Massachusetts v.
+United States Department of Health and Human Services (a case brought by Massachusetts Attorney General Martha Coakley) that DOMA's Section 3, which restricts marriage to different-sex couples, is unconstitutional.

 August 2010: CNN releases the first poll to show a national majority supporting the freedom to marry.
 The poll asked, "Do you think gays and lesbians should have a constitutional right to get married and have their marriage recognized by law as valid?," and 52 percent of the respondents said yes, with only 46 percent saying no. In September, a similar poll by the Associated Press finds 52 percent of respondents agreeing that government should respect marriages between same-sex couples.